 - attend a community drop in session: Tuesday 2 March, 4-7pm, at Blue Haven Community Hall, 1 Apsley Court, Blue Haven, and Wednesday 3 March, 4-7pm, at Halekulani Community Hall, Halekulani Oval, 107 Scenic Drive, Budgewoi.

-- register for a one-on-one online session: If you have a question and are unable to get to a community drop in, you can register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.
+- register for a one-on-one online session to discuss the draft reports with Council project officers.

-- read our frequently asked questions: make sure you check out our frequently asked questions on our main floodplain management page to see if we haven't already answered your question!
+- read our frequently asked questions on our main floodplain management page.

-Submissions were also accepted via email, mail and online form until 5pm Monday 15 March 2021 by:
+Submissions were also accepted via email, mail and online form until 5pm Monday 15 March 2021.